 The best way to stay on top of your college applications is to stay organized.
-Make sure you take down notes for the schools you have been researching, and create a spreadsheet where you can organize the deadlines, requirements, and important statistics about each school (like average GPA, test scores, and admission rates).
+Make sure you take down notes for the schools you have been researching.
+Then, create a spreadsheet where you can organize the deadlines, requirements, and important statistics about each school.
+Pay attention to statistics like average GPA, test scores, and admission rates.

 Pick Your Safety, Target, and Reach Schools

-As you start to narrow down your college list, it’s important to keep it balanced with safety, target, and reach schools.
-Safety schools are colleges with academic profiles that have averages lower than your scores or GPA, and your chances of admission are pretty high.
-Target schools are those with academic profiles that match with yours, and your scores and grades are on par with the school’s averages.
+As you start to narrow down your college list, it’s important to keep it balanced.
+Include safety, target, and reach schools.
+Safety schools are colleges with academic profiles that have averages lower than your scores or GPA; your chances of admission are pretty high.
+Target schools are those with academic profiles that match with yours; your scores and grades are on par with the school’s averages.
 The reach schools are institutions that have academic profiles with scores and grades that are higher than yours.

 Match Your Interests

 Additionally, it’s important to make sure that the schools you’re applying to match your own academic interests!
 If you have an idea of what your major will be, make sure you also look for schools that offer that major or a similar program.
 If you’re undecided or stuck between a few options, make sure you find schools that offer all or most of what you’re looking for in academic programs.